shankar5522/Assignment_LidoLearning/README.md

 # Installation
 Below are the steps that we need to follow in order to run the project
- - [Clone](https://github.com/shankar5522/Assignment_LidoLearning.git) the project into you local system
+ - [Clone](https://github.com/shankar5522/Assignment_LidoLearning.git) the project into you local system (i.e. into your eclipse IDE)
  - Navigate to **testng.xml** file and change the value according to your Facebook credential for **userName** and **Password** Parameters.
  - Right click on **testng.xml** file then Select **Run as TestNG Suite.**